pavel-grigorev/spring-icomponent/README.md

 }
 ```

-The annotation attribute name is also customizable:
+The annotation attribute name is also customizable (`value` is the default):

 ```java
 @Retention(RUNTIME)